 Posted on August 14th, 2020

-Perchloroethylene (PCE) - the primary contaminant in the Tarawa Terrace system - is a volatile compound introduced in the environment by human activity.
-State health officials warn that either inhaling or ingesting large amounts of PCE cause many types of cancer, including cancer of the cervix.
+Perchloroethylene (PCE) - the primary contaminant in the Tarawa Terrace system - is a volatile compound introduced into the environment by human activity.
+State health officials warn that either inhaling or ingesting large amounts of PCE causes many types of cancer, including cancer of the cervix.

 For decades, veterans, former reservists, and former National Guard members who served at Camp Lejeune have blamed their families' cancer and other ailments on exposure to harmful substances, and many accuse the military of covering it.